13 reasons why we need to end violence in schools

 - Violence in schools is preventable.
 Students around the world are stepping up to demand the safety and education they deserve.
 It’s time to follow their lead.

-The National Commission for Women and Children (NCWC) with the suppo...
+The National Commission for Women and Children in collaboration with UNDP Bhutan is conducting a...

-The National Commission for Women and Children (NCWC) in collaboration with United Nations
+The National Commission for Women and Children (NCWC) in partnership with Japan International

 © 2019 National Commission for Women and Children.